tfc/tfc.github.io/posts/2022-12-05-book-review-a-philosophy-of-software-design.md

 investments.
 Discussions between strategic and tactical programmers are often frustrating.

-The next topic is the organisation of code into modules (as in classes, subsystems, or services) that communicate via interfaces.
+The next topic is the organization of code into modules (as in classes, subsystems, or services) that communicate via interfaces.
 Modules encapsulate the complexity of systems into domain-specific units.
 John coins terms for two different qualities of modules: